-This item will ship on our regular shipping schedule, starting in early April with the warmest hardiness zones.
+This item will ship on our regular shipping schedule, starting in early April with the warmest states and finishing by early May.
 We cannot ship this item any earlier; we regret that we cannot honor any requests to do so.

 Allium cepa Onions are day-length sensitive—to produce large bulbs, plant in spring as soon as soil is workable.
 Shallow rooted, they require rich weed-free soil and consistent water.
 Try our Tears of Joy Onion Kit to increase your odds of success.

 Plant onions 3" apart in rows 1' apart and thin to 6" as they grow.
 (If you don’t want to thin, plant them 4–6" apart.)
 Mulch when they are 1' tall.
 During the season, pull any plants that begin to bolt and use them as scallions.

 It’s a good idea to sidedress once or twice a season, especially close to summer solstice.

 Clean and grade before storage.
 Eat double-bulbed and thick-necked onions first because they won’t keep.

 Ideal storage conditions are temperatures at 32° with humidity of 60–70%.
 If you can’t do that, work to get a total number of 100.
 For example, at temperatures from 50–55°, humidity should be 45–50%.